Advertising IconsFeaturedR. Balki

 The story

-Before R. Balki, much of Indian advertising still leaned heavily on persuasion.
-Brands explained benefits, highlighted features and tried to convince consumers.
+Before R. Balki, much of Indian advertising relied on persuasion.
+Brands explained benefits, highlighted features, and worked hard to convince consumers.

-He shifted advertising from persuasion to reframing behaviour itself by showing people a different way to interpret everyday actions, mistakes and social norms.
+He shifted advertising from persuasion to perception—showing people a new way to interpret everyday actions, mistakes, and social norms.

-In his world, advertising was no longer about saying something about the product.
-It was about changing how people saw the world the product lived in.
+In his world, advertising was no longer about talking about the product.
+It was about changing how people viewed the world the product existed in.

 The Impact

-Balki helped redefine what emotional advertising meant in India.
+Balki helped redefine what emotional advertising could achieve in India.

-He also helped push Indian advertising towards longer narrative thinking where campaigns were not one-off ideas but evolving behavioural platforms.
+He also helped push Indian advertising towards long-term narrative thinking, where campaigns evolved into behavioural platforms rather than remaining one-off creative ideas.

 Notable Work